emmanuelkiranr/Node-server/README.md

     });
 ```

-- We creating an instance of the server
+- We create an instance of the server
 - The cb runs everytime a request comes in, say a req to home page comes in then the callback runs and sends the homepage to browser
 - createServer gives us access to 2 objs req and res, req contains info about the url, req-type:get/post etc, res obj to send response to user